Your new home

-- If you are joining us in January then keep an eye out for this information in December.
+If you're joining us in January, keep an eye out for this information in December.

-- Once you’ve moved in and met your new flatmates, go and complete your enrolment.
-And don't forget your Fresher's Wristband!
+Once you’ve moved in and met your new flatmates, go and complete your enrolment – don't forget to collect your Fresher's wristband!

 Get to know your neighbours

-Every year, NTU sets up official accommodation social media pages – they’re a great way to get to know your new flatmates and neighbours before you’ve even arrived.
+Every year, we set up official accommodation social media pages – they’re a great way to get to know your new flatmates and neighbours before you’ve even arrived.

 We want all our students to get the most out of their time with us.
 To help us do this, we have lots of support and measures in place – one being our Student Code of Behaviour – as well as our Student Charter.
 Respecting others is an integral part of being an NTU student and our Student Code of Behaviour will give you an insight into the ways we ensure all our students’ understand the University's expectations.